About the collateral mechanism

 The term collateral refers to the total ada contained in the UTXOs referenced by collateral inputs.
 A transaction uses collateral inputs to cover its fees if a phase-2 script fails.

 The Shelley formal specification introduced the concept of “multi-signature” scripts.
-Phase one scripts, such as these, are captured entirely by the ledger rules.
+Phase-1 scripts, such as these, are captured entirely by the ledger rules.
 Execution costs can therefore be easily assessed before they are processed by the implementation, and any fees can be calculated directly within the ledger rule implementation, based on the size of the transaction that includes the script, for example.

 In contrast, phase-2 scripts can perform arbitrary (and, in principle, Turing-complete) computations.
 We require transactions that use phase-2 scripts to have a budget in terms of a number of abstract ExUnits.
 This budget gives a quantitative bound on resource usage in terms of a number of specific metrics, including memory usage or abstract execution steps.
 The budget is then used as part of the transaction fee calculation.